By submitting an abstract you are agreeing to the following terms and conditions.

 - Expected to be of national interest.

-You may choose a poster, podium or symposium presentation, however, the College of Peer Reviewers and/or the Forum Scientific Planning Committee will make the final decision.
+You may choose from the following for presentation, however, the College of Peer Reviewers and/or the Forum Scientific Planning Committee will make the final decision.

 Invitations, Acceptance and Registration

-- Invitations to present will be sent out via email before June 15th.
+- Invitations to present will be sent out via email by the end of June.